anandkr47/EcommerceAPI/README.md

 # EcommerceAPI
+To RUN THIS API ON YOUR LOCAL HOST

+STEP 1 CLONE THIS REPOSITORY

+STEP 2 INSTALL NODE

+STEP 3  npm install

+STEP 4 open terminal write node index to start the server on local host

-hosted link https://ecommerceapi-production-2da9.up.railway.app
+you can also use the online hosted link below hosted link https://ecommerceapi-production-2da9.up.railway.app

 This is a ecommerce api which you can use to manage your products on inventory.